 - Don't make it a habit.
 Airlines despise this tactic, and for good reason.
 They might worry that you're going to miss that second flight you're purposefully skipping, and call your name out or hold the doors in hopes that you make it.
 But more importantly, airlines think that passengers who do this are breaking the rules of their “contract of carriage.”

 Keep in mind that Skiplagged is an online travel agency (OTA) just like Priceline, Expedia, and others.
-So when you’re booking through Skiplagged, you’re booking with a thrid-party agency rather than direct with the airline – they collect a small fee on the flights it sells.
-And they’re not only selling throwaway tickets: They sell normal one-way and round-trip flights, too.
+So when you're booking through Skiplagged, you're booking with a third-party agency rather than direct with the airline – they collect a small fee on the flights it sells.
+And they're not only selling throwaway tickets: They sell normal one-way and round-trip flights, too.

 So yes, Skiplagged.com wants to sell you flights.
 And while there can be savings, it's not a guarantee.

-In the travel age of coronavirus, we highly recommend booking directly with the airline to maximize flexible cancellation policies and protect yourself in case of changing travel plans.
+These days, we highly recommend booking directly with the airline to maximize flexible cancellation policies and protect yourself in case of changing travel plans.

 Should I Use Skiplagged to Save?

-Using Skiplagged is great for travelers who
+Using Skiplagged can be great for travelers who:

 - have searched extensively and can't find a better price on flights for a specific trip

 - know the limitations and challenges of skiplagging